 Ben Franklin Plumbing understood that to compete in this noisy, transparent and crowded online marketplace they needed to get more online reviews from their customers.
 They understood that to do this they needed to make it super-easy for their customers to give them reviews online.

-With all the review sites out there like Yelp!, Angie’s list, Google+, Facebook, YP.com, Superpages, etc. it can be difficult to ask for and get a review from a customer.
+With all the review sites out there like Yelp!, BBB, Google, Facebook, YP.com, Superpages, etc. it can be difficult to ask for and get a review from a customer.

 How did they get 567 Reviews?